 What is the Neighbourhood Small Grants Program?
 At the Vancouver Foundation, we know that small is beautiful, and that small things can have a big impact.
 Neighbourhood Small Grants is Vancouver Foundation's unique program that helps build community and strengthen connections right where people live in their neighbourhoods.
 Our program supports residents like you: residents who have small but powerful ideas to bring people together and make your neighbourhood vibrant.
-Our grants range from $50 to $500 (with some possibly up to $1,000) and are designed to help make your project a reality.
+Our grants range from $50 to $500 and are designed to help make your project a reality.

 What is the Boundary of the Neighbourhood Small Grants program?
 With the generous support from the Vancouver Foundation, we are now offering the NSG program in North Surrey - Whalley, Bridgeview, Guildford, Johnson Heights and Fleetwood!